amir-m/extractor/README.md

 extractor
 =========
-Run `node --expose-gc extractor.js` to enforce garbage collection.
+Run `node --expose-gc extractor.js` to start extracting the graph and use global.gc() to enforce garbage collection.